fluxionary/minetest-ethereal/README.md

  - Added sponges that spawn near coral, dry sponge in furnace to soak up water
  - Added new savanna dirt and decorations
  - Use default grass abms
+ - Split and re-write mapgen files for tidier generation

 ### 1.26